bestxym/academic-kickstart/content/publication/improvedDAD/index.md

 +++
-title = "A game-theoretic study of load redistribution attack and defense in power systems" date = 2018-08-07T00:00:00 draft = false
+title = "ABoutCar A game-theoretic study of load redistribution attack and defense in power systems" date = 2018-08-07T00:00:00 draft = false